The Book

 Bryan Yager

-I've spent more than 45 years developing leaders, as VP at Albertsons, as a Senior Facilitator with CMOE, as Emeritus at Boise State University, and as a trusted executive coach.
-I founded The Bryan Yager Group, LLC in 2001 and I'm based in Boise, Idaho.
-I'm still learning, and I wouldn't have it any other way.
+I have spent more than 45 years developing leaders, as VP at Albertsons, as a Senior Facilitator with CMOE, as Emeritus at Boise State University, and as a trusted executive coach.
+I founded The Bryan Yager Group, LLC in 2001 and I am based in Boise, Idaho.
+I am still learning, and I would not have it any other way.

 Read My Full StoryWant copies for your whole team?

 Bulk pricing is available.
-I can also pair a book order with a keynote or workshop for your organization.
-Reach out and let's make it happen.
+I can pair a book order with a keynote or workshop for your organization.
+Reach out and let's talk.